-SECTION 7: REPORTING REQUIREMENTS
+SECTION 8: REPORTING REQUIREMENTS

 Pursuant to EDGAR guidelines, Postsecondary Perkins grant recipients are required to submit quarterly reports.
-The format and requirements for these reports will be released at a later date.
-Quarterly reports will be due 30 days after the end of each quarter and should be submitted to cte@iccb.state.il.us.
+Quarterly reporting is included within the Annual Work Plan.
+Each section of the Work Plan has a reporting area at the end of that section.
+This is where colleges should report on their activities each quarter.
+Quarterly reports will be due 30 days after the end of each quarter and should be submitted to ICCB.grantpayments@illinois.gov.
 Extensions for delayed report submissions must be granted prior to the reporting deadline.
 Extensions will be granted for no longer than seven days past the due date.
 If a report due date falls on a Saturday or Sunday, colleges may submit their report the following Monday.

 QUARTERLY REPORTING SCHEDULE

-REPORT Period DUE DATE
+Report Period DUE DATE

 Quarter 1 July 1 - September 30 October 30

 Quarter 2 October 1 - December 31 January 30

 Quarter 3 January 1- March 31 April 30

 Quarter 4/Final Report April 1 - June 30 July 30